dwarvesf/playbook/engineering/user-story.md

 - **S**mall (appropriately sized)
 - **T**estable

-## Some Myths about User Story that you should know
+## Some myths about user story that you should know

 - User Stories are NOT a final requirement but rather a conversation starter between all roles
 - User Stories do not always result in a feature that end-user could use, like [Spike User Story](https://www.leadingagile.com/2016/09/whats-a-spike-who-should-enter-it-how-to-word-it/)